 Greta Paa-Kerner (@gretapk) is a guest lecturer on digital and affiliate marketing at the IDM as well as an independent marketing consultant through Ganduxer Consulting.

-If you would like to find out more about measuring the effectiveness of your campaigns, then feel to check out our Google Analytics: The Complete Guide course.
-Helping you make the most of your data to create effective campaigns.
+If you would like to find out more about measuring the effectiveness of your campaigns, then feel to check out the IDM's Google Analytics: The Complete Guide course, which helps you make the most of your data to create effective campaigns.